Leak: Types and possible causes

 Water leaks occur when there is damage to the water supply system or wastewater system on a property that causes a drip or flow to release.
 Gas leaks, e.g. in natural gas lines allow flammable and potentially explosive gas to leak out, resulting in a hazardous situation.
 Leaks of refrigerant may occur in refrigerators or air conditioning systems, large and small.

 Some industrial plants, especially chemical and power plants, have numerous fluid systems containing many types of liquid or gas chemicals, sometimes at high temperature and/or pressure.
 An example of a possible industrial location of a leak between two fluid systems includes a leak between the shell and tube sides in a heat exchanger, potentially contaminating either or both fluid systems with the other fluid.
 A system holding a full or partial vacuum may have a leak causing inleakage of air from the outside.
 Hazmat procedures and/or teams may become involved when leakage or spillage of hazardous materials occurs.
 Leaks while transporting hazardous materials could result in danger; for example, when accidents occur.
 However, even leakage of steam can be dangerous because of the high temperature and energy of the steam.

 Leakage of air or other gas out of hot air balloons, dirigibles, or cabins of airplanes could present dangerous situations.

-A leak could even be inside a body, such as a hole in the septum between heart ventricles causing an exchange of oxygenated and deoxygenated blood, or a fistula between bodily cavities such as between vagina and rectum.
+A leak could even be inside a living body, such as a hole in the septum between heart ventricles causing an exchange of oxygenated and deoxygenated blood, or a fistula between bodily cavities such as between vagina and rectum.